astampoulis/makam-paper-funpearl/artifact/README.md

 (You do not need to include the `.makam` suffix of each file.
 For the list of chapter files, see "Step-by-Step instructions" below.)
 This will also load all dependencies and run all the contained queries.
+Note that all examples here should execute within a few seconds.

 Each query shown in the paper (and some additional queries that are included in the code) is accompanied by a test case that captures